 Abstract.
-Multiplet structure deconvolution provides a robust method to determine the values of the coupling constants in first-order 1D NMR spectra.
-Functions simplifying the coupling structure for partner with spin larger than 1/2 and for doublet with unequal amplitudes were introduced.
-The chemical shifts of the coupling partners causing mild second-order effects can,
+Multiplet structure deconvolution provides a robust method to determine the values of the coupling constants in first-order 1D nuclear magnetic resonance (NMR) spectra.
+Functions simplifying the coupling structure for partners with spin larger than 1/2 and for doublets with unequal amplitudes were introduced.
+The chemical shifts of the coupling partners causing mild second-order effects can, in favourable cases, be calculated from the slopes measured in doublet structures.
+Illustrations demonstrate that deconvolution can straightforwardly analyse multiplet posing difficulties to humans and, in some cases, extract coupling constants from unresolved multiplets.